larr97/portfolio-project/documents/SDD.md

 The system is structured into distinct subsystems.
 The core of the application is the User Interface Subsystem, which is composed of four functional subsystems: Home, Projects, Blog, and Docs.
 These handle specific user-facing features.
 Additionally, the UI contains a Shared UI Subsystem, which holds commonly used components such as the Header and Footer, promoting reuse and consistency across pages.

-Outside the UI, there are four independent top-level subsystems: Resume, Theme, Language, and Routing.
+Outside the UI, there are four independent top-level subsystems: Resume, Theming, Language, and Routing.
 These are not part of the UI because they provide services that span multiple areas of the application.
-The Theme and Language subsystems, for example, manage global settings, while Resume handles downloadable content and Routing controls navigation.
+The Theming and Language subsystems, for example, manage global settings, while Resume handles downloadable content and Routing controls navigation.
 This separation of concerns makes the architecture more modular, scalable, and easier to maintain.

 ![Diagram](SubsystemDescomposition.svg)